axieinfinity/ronin-documentation/docs/developer-guide/smart-contract-deploying/using-truffle.md

 # Using Truffle

-Deploying smart contract is only available on testnet.
-For mainnet, please refer [builder program](https://axie.substack.com/p/axie-infinity-builders-program) for more information
+Deployment of smart contracts is only available on testnet.
+For mainnet, please refer to the [builder program](https://axie.substack.com/p/axie-infinity-builders-program) for more information.

 ### Install truffle